Armored Car Robbery: Plot

-In Los Angeles, criminal mastermind Dave Purvis devises a scheme to rob an armored car on its last pickup of the day.
+In Los Angeles, criminal mastermind Dave Purvis devises a scheme to rob an armored car on its last pickup of the day at Wrigley Field.
 He recruits Benny McBride, who brings fellow low-level professional crooks Al Mapes and Ace Foster to complete the gang.
 Benny needs money to feed his hopeless plan to win back his wife Yvonne LeDoux, a gorgeous blonde strip-tease dancer who is now seeing Purvis.

-The robbery at Wrigley Field in Los Angeles begins as planned but goes wrong when a passing police patrol car intervenes.
+The robbery at Wrigley Field begins as planned but goes wrong when a passing police patrol car intervenes.
 Purvis kills one of the police officers and the gang flees.
-Lieutenant Jim Cordell, the dead cop’s partner, resolves to bring the killer to justice and throws himself into the case, treating his rookie replacement partner Danny Ryan disdainfully.
+Lieutenant Jim Cordell, the dead cop's partner, resolves to bring the killer to justice and throws himself into the case, treating his rookie replacement partner Danny Ryan disdainfully.

 In the hail of gunfire during the robbery, Benny was badly wounded.
 Having switched to another getaway car, the four luckily pass a roadblock.
 When McBride demands medical attention and his share of the loot, he is shot dead by Purvis.
-Purvis insists that he will give Benny’s cut to Yvonne, correctly deducing that they have a romantic relationship.
+Purvis insists that he will give Benny's cut to Yvonne, leading Mapes to correctly deduce that they have a romantic relationship.
 Foster disposes of the second getaway car, containing McBride's body, in the harbor, but the sinking vehicle is spotted by police.
 Foster is then killed by the police as the three attempt to escape in a motorboat.

 Mapes and Purvis flee separately, with Purvis still holding all of the loot.
 Mapes tries to meet Yvonne at the burlesque theater where she works, seeking a lead on Purvis.
-The waiting police intercept and arrest him, and he tells them of Purvis' identity.
+The waiting police intercept and arrest him, and he tells them of Purvis's identity.

 Ryan investigates undercover disguised as Mapes, whom Yvonne has never met.
-Purvis alerts her and captures Ryan, whom he shoots as he fand Yvonne flee.
+Purvis alerts her and captures Ryan, whom he shoots as he and Yvonne flee.
 Ryan manages to inform Cordell that Purvis and Yvonne are intending to leave the country by chartered airplane.
 Cordell and his team corner the couple at the airport.
 Purvis is killed by a landing plane as he tries to escape across the runway.
 The money is recovered, and as Ryan heals from his wound, he is accepted by Cordell as a worthy partner.